wp-plugins/social-connect-widget/readme.txt

 These days it's essentially a necessity to operate hub pages on the major social networks, both as a way to improve a sites SEO and to communicate with users and customers across a range of mediums.
 This plugin will help you to display pretty links to your WordPress Blog or Sites Twitter, Facebook, Google+, YouTube, Tumblr, LinkedIn, Pinterest, Vimeo, Flickr, Email and RSS feed pages.

-Further configuration options will continue to be added in future versions and we'd love to hear your thoughts via the contact details below.
+Further configuration options will continue to be added in future versions and we'd love to hear your thoughts <em>via</em> the contact details below.
 If you ask nicely, we'll probably make it happen!

 == Installation ==